 Socializing your new Puppy: New Puppy Checklist

-There are varying puppy socialization methods, but we always raise our puppies to maximize exposure and desensitization.
+There are varying puppy socialization and exposure methods, but we always raise our puppies to maximize exposure and desensitization.
 A sheltered puppy is more likely to turn into a poorly adapted adult.
 The risk of a poorly socialized dog has led us to expose our puppies to the outdoors from day one.
-Here are the guidelines that we follow:
+Here are the guidelines that we choose to follow by the guidance of our vet and trainers:

 - We always speak to our vet prior to exposing our undervaccinated dogs to the city streets to make sure there haven’t been any recent parvo or disease outbreaks.